gutzy/pixel-editor/STRUCTURE.md

 these are fundamental stuff so they won't change much either.
 * Canvas Action: runs on a Canvas class instance, receives `canvas` as the first argument.
 Deals with performing actions on Canvases, all the drawing and rendering.
-These will likely grow in number as we add more tool.
+These will likely grow in number as we add more tools.

 So for example, if you are authoring a tool, and you want to run an action on the canvas, you can draw a black 10x10 pixels square around where you click like this, implementing a